 Tip 30 - Set up some rules for trade entries, nothing complicated just 3 or 4 rules so you are consistent.
 This, along with a couple of rules for money management and you will start making pips much more consistently and avoid bad trade entries.

 Trading the forex has certain risks, we provide forex traders with a full forex risk disclosure for all to read and be aware of.
-Using these trading tips daily will contribute to being a successful forex trader.
+Using these forex tips for traders daily will contribute to being a successful forex trader.